antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

     - I.e additionally tweaked by users according to desired outcomes.

 The solution does not cover *all possible* data wrangling undertakings, but I claim that for tabular data collections we can streamline any complicated data wrangling to a large degree.
 To rephrase, say, 60÷80% of data wrangling workflows can be handled with the solution.
 (Yeah, YMMV.)

 ### [Appeal to authority](https://en.wikipedia.org/wiki/Argument_from_authority)

+Of course
 The approach can be additionally justified by referring to Lao Tze’s [Tao Te Ching](https://en.wikipedia.org/wiki/Tao_Te_Ching) (Book 1, Chapter 11) or the interview with Larry Wall in “Masterminds of Programming”, [FS1].